arnold-c/The-Maximal-Expected-Benefit-of-SARScov2-intervention/manuscripts/lca/manuscript.typ

 == Compartmental Model
 The ABC distance distributions indicated that near-homogeneous levels of between-group mixing better fit the data (@fig-abc-distance-whiskers).
-After model parameterization (@tbl-beta-params-cols, @tbl-beta-params-rows, @tbl-beta-params-constant), we examined the effect of increasing adherence to public health guidance.
+After model parameterization (@tbl-sir-parameters, @tbl-beta-params-cols, @tbl-beta-params-rows, @tbl-beta-params-constant), we examined the effect of increasing adherence to public health guidance.
 Moving all individuals into the High Adherence class resulted in a 77-96% reduction in final size; when low-moderate between-group mixing is simulated, a fully effective intervention results in approximately 96% (95th percentiles: 88-99%) reduction in final seroprevalence, and when between-group mixing is as likely as within-group mixing, a 89% (95th percentiles: 34-99%) reduction is observed (@fig-intervention).

 = Discussion